chromaui/chromatic-docs/test.md

 <details>
 <summary>Why are my builds failing when i use MDX?</summary>

-This is not a Chromatic issue, but a known issue that the Storybook maintainers are aware and working towards fixing as soon as possible.
-If you're extending your own documentation with [DocsPage](https://storybook.js.org/docs/react/writing-docs/docs-page) the issue will not present itself.
+This is a known issue we're aware and working towards fixing as soon as possible.
+All other story formats are not impacted in any way.

 </details>